 Key expected end of program outcomes

-- The RGC plans and utilises resources more effectively for GBV and disability-related services, with guidance from MEF.
+- Relevant RGC entities plan and utilise their resources more effectively for GBV and disability-related services, in accordance with MEF guidelines

 - RGC, civil society and the private sector sustainably improve the coverage, quality and inclusiveness of services for persons with disabilities and women affected by GBV.

 Visit the Australian Embassy website for more information about Australia and Australia’s aid program in Cambodia.